Key takeaways:

 But just because the Zepbound shortage is over, that doesn’t mean it’s always easy to find.
 Some pharmacies may still have problems keeping up with the high demands.
 It’s a good idea to call your pharmacy at least 1 week ahead of when you’ll need to refill your Zepbound prescription.
 This will give them more time to order it for you.

 Eli Lilly (the manufacturer) offers vials of Zepbound directly through their website (called LillyDirect).
+Subscribers to GoodRx for Weight Loss can also access FDA-approved, brand-name GLP-1 medications like Zepbound.
 This can help ensure that your medication is available when you need it.
 And it can help lower costs if your insurance plan doesn’t cover Zepbound.
 Lower-cost single-dose vials are available through LillyDirect for $349 (2.5 mg) and $499 (5 mg, 7.5 mg, and 10 mg) per month.

 It depends on what health conditions you have.
 Ozempic (semaglutide) and Mounjaro (tirzepatide) are approved for adults to manage Type 2 diabetes.
-Ozempic is also approved to lower the risk of:
+Mounjaro is also approved for children ages 10 and older with the condition.

 Serious cardiovascular problems for adults with Type 2 diabetes and heart disease